Poll

-Title: picked up a totaled 900ss/sp. what would you do?
+you have a salvage title 900ss/sp. what do you do?

 I just picked up a 1996 900ss/sp with 12000 miles and all services up to date. it was totalled when a shipping company had a jetski slip and crack a fairing (taking out a turn signal and scratching the frame was, I guess, enough)